 Phishing is one of the most common scams that the majority of people have experienced.
-Its the act of using false information to obtain someone’s passwords, private information and money.
-Many people have received the classic email from a Prince who needs your bank details in order to send large quantities of money.
+It’s the act of using false information to obtain someone’s passwords, private information and money.
+Many people have received the classic email from a prince who needs your bank details in order to send large quantities of money.
 Although in 2019, everyone is fairly tech-savvy and can identify these scams, it still happens all over the internet.
 As technology develops, so does the complexity of these scams.
 We’ve put together a handy guide on how to protect yourself and always stay safe from phishing sites and emails.

 It seems obvious but always think before opening an email.
 If your inbox is full, you may click on an email inadvertently.
 This could open yourself up to scams.
 If it’s not something you usually receive or aren’t expecting, be warier.
 Remember that banks will never ask for any personal details over email.
 If you receive an email of this nature, delete it and don’t reply.
 If you think your information has been compromised, contact your bank immediately.